 While there is an understandable fear about important medical information leaking online, you have to reassure your patient that the telemedicine solution you use is keeping their details safe.

-Banty Medical, for instance, is HIPPA/PHIPA compliant for online medicine.
+Banty Virtual Clinic, for instance, is HIPPA/PHIPA compliant for online medicine.
 What’s more, end-to-end encryption is used to keep all appointments private and secure.
 Last but not least, Banty does not collect or store anything disclosed during a doctor-patient virtual visit.

 Don’t Push Too Hard

 Throughout these conversations, it’s imperative that you don’t push patients too hard about adopting virtual medicine.
 Not everyone will be comfortable making such a decision on the spot, and would rather have time to privately deliberate.

 If you try to speed past a person’s wishes, they will feel pressured and – maybe in some cases – bullied.
 At this point, getting someone to commit to an online doctor’s appointment will become near impossible.